Despite injuries No. 2 Alabama fends off No. 19 LSU

 Midway through the second quarter, LSU moved the ball down the field, but an errant pass on third-and-goal forced the Tigers to settle for a 21-yard field goal to make it 14-3.

 NOTES: Alabama DL Da‘Shawn Hand (MCL) returned and saw limited action for the first time since the Ole Miss game. ...
 Alabama LB Mack Wilson left the game late in the second quarter and did not return.
 He was carted to the locker room after a stop at Alabama’s medical tent.
 Alabama LB Shaun Dion Hamilton left the game in the third quarter, and did not return.
 Hamilton threw his helmet off in disgust while down on the field. ...
-LSU totaled 195 yards on the ground with standout RB Derrius Guice limited to 71 on 19 carries.
+LSU totaled 151 yards on the ground with standout RB Derrius Guice limited to 71 on 19 carries. ...
+The teams combined on one penalty.